 In Visyond, you can easily create a chart online, with many different chart types and customization options.

-Waterfall charts are created instantaneously and the bars of any chart can be grouped and stacked by drag&drop.
+Even Waterfall charts are created instantaneously and, like any other bar chart, its data series can be grouped and stacked by drag&drop (see below).

 Creating a New Chart